electronstudio/sdl2gdx/README.md

-# Java SDL - GDX Controllers
+# sdl2gdx (Java SDL & GDX Controllers)

 Plug plug plug, this library was made for [RetroWar 8bit Party Battle](http://retrowar.net)!

 ## What

 This library provides APIs at three layers:
-1. A Java wrapper around SDL.
+1. [A Java wrapper around SDL](https://electronstudio.github.io/sdl2gdx/org/libsdl/SDL.html).
 Currently we wrap most of Joystick and GameController.
 PRs to wrap further APIs are welcome.
 This wrapper is as close to the C source as possible, so you should be able to port any SDL examples with no changes.
-2. An OO wrapper on top of layer 1.
+2. [An OO wrapper](https://electronstudio.github.io/sdl2gdx/org/libsdl/SDL_Joystick.html) on top of layer 1.
 The same functions as provided by SDL, but with a class based API to make them more friendly to use.
-3. An implementation of LibGDX Controller API on top of layer 2.
+3. [An implementation of LibGDX Controller API](https://electronstudio.github.io/sdl2gdx/uk/co/electronstudio/sdl2gdx/SDL2Controller.html) on top of layer 2.
 You can slot this straight in to any LibGDX app, or you can use it directly in a non-LibGDX app.

 Thanks to [Jamepad](https://github.com/williamahartman/Jamepad) by William Harman for providing the basis, native build system and inspiration for this project.